tasdevani21/code-with-engineering-playbook/developer-experience/recipes/remote-debugging/kubernetes-dashboard/kubernetes-dashboard.md

 # Remote Debugging using the Kubernetes Dashboard

-This document covers the Kubernetes Dashboard which is a useful tool for remote debugging for Kubernetes Clusters.
+This document covers the [Kubernetes Dashboard](https://github.com/kubernetes/dashboard) which is a useful tool for remote debugging Kubernetes Clusters.
 It allows the management of applications running in the cluster, debug them and manage the cluster all through this dashboard.

 ## Overview and Background

-Developer experience focuses on how easy or difficult it is for a developer to perform essential tasks needed to implement a change including build, test, start, and debug.
+Developer experience focuses on how easy or difficult it is for a developer to perform essential tasks needed to implement a change including deploy, build, test, start, and debug.

 There are times when not all solutions can be run locally.
 This limitation could be due to a cloud service which does not offer a robust or efficient way to locally debug the environment.
-In these cases, it is necessary to deploy use other tools that enabling this remote debugging.
-One such example is the Kubernetes dashboard.
+In these cases, it is necessary to use other tools that enable remote debugging.
+One such example is the Kubernetes Dashboard.

 ## Pre-Requisites